Skip to main content

 inner blocks

 As you can see the InnerBlocks on the left, where the usual placeholder is displayed "Type / to choose a block".
-And you can insert heading (of any type H1, H2, H3, etc.) and the content very easily.
+And you can insert headings (of any type H1, H2, H3, etc.) and the content very easily.

 inner blocks in action